eruedasanchez/challenges-backend-ch/integrative-practice-01/README.md

 $ npm run dev
 ```

-View the website at: http://localhost:8080 or perform the flow by [Postman](https://www.postman.com/)
+View the website at: http://localhost:8080/chat for chat application and perform the flow by [Postman](https://www.postman.com/) for Products and Carts collections